aks273/malloc/README.md

 The following functions
 - `calloc` (`malloc` but filling the alloc'ed memory with 0's)
-- `realloc` (changing the size of an already allocated chunk of memory)
+- `realloc` (changing the size of an already alloce'ed chunk of memory)
 - `free`

 have also been implemented.